Abdallah-Dundalk/MS1/readme.md

 - www.w3schools.com was used to help with developing the drop down menu.

-- Stackoverflow was used to help with developign smooth scrolling link.
+- Stackoverflow was used to help with developing smooth scrolling link.

+- Code Institue README template was used for this REAME file.

 - The social media links are from Fontawesome.